jose-perez-dev/pnpm-sample-monorepo/README.md

 This is a **sample monorepo setup** using [PNPM Workspaces](https://pnpm.io/workspaces), [TypeScript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html), and [Turborepo](https://turbo.build/repo).
 It provides a solid starting point for scalable frontend applications.

+Bet tracker consists of several sub-packages

+* [ui][ui] - Base React components for the Bet Tracker web app
+* [eslint config][eslint] - Eslint base utilitie package used across the monorepo
+* [stylelint config][stylelint] - Base Stylelint configuration used across the monorepo
+* [tailwind config][tailwind] - Base Tailwind CSS configuration used across the monorepo
+* [web][web] - Next.js based application for desktop/mobile web clients

 > 💡 This repo is not a complete app — it's meant as a clean starting template.

 ## 🚀 Getting Started